Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 If you wish to appeal against our decision not to award you student finance or you disagree with how any funding has been calculated please contact us depending on your domicile:

-We may share your personal data with third parties where required by law, where it is necessary to process your application or administer your student finance account, or where we have another legitimate interest to do so.
-We may share the personal data you have provided as an applicant or parent/partner with:
+We may share your personal information with third parties where required by law, or where it is necessary to process your application or administer your student support account.
+We may share the personal information you have provided as an applicant or parent/partner with:

 |Who we share your information with||Why we share your information|